mathan416/merlin/README.md

 - Add Master Merlin games
    - Score - Will be based on Music Maker code
    - Musical Ladder
-   - Patterns - Based on Hit or Miss code

 ## Won't Dos